SAP-samples/teched2022-XP261/exercises/ex2/README.md

 <br>![](/exercises/ex2/images/Ex2_1.png)
 <br>![](/exercises/ex2/images/Ex2_2.png)

-## Exercise 2.2 SAP Cloud ALM Starting Page
+## Exercise 2.2 Close Information Banner

 You can close the information banner, if there is one.
 <br>![](/exercises/ex2/images/Ex2_3.png)